 2) Recognised versus Accredited Degrees

 2a) Accredited Degrees – refer to degrees that are recognised by the professional body of that specific profession.
-For example, if you want to be an engineer or physician (in Singapore, there are strangely called doctors), your degree MUST be recognised the Professional Engineers Board (Singapore) for engineers; or Singapore Medical Council for physicians.
+For example, if you want to be an engineer, your degree MUST be recognised the Professional Engineers Board (Singapore) for engineers.
+If you want to be a physician (in Singapore, there are strangely called doctors), your degree must be recognised by the Singapore Medical Council.
 These degrees are usually “professional” degrees that has to maintain standards.
-Other professions, include: Architecture, Dentistry, Nursing, Pharmacy, Physiotherapy etc.
+Other “professional”, include: Architect, Dentist, Physiotherapy, Allied Health, Accountant etc.

 So if you are planning to study a degree that requires accreditation, your quest for the answer stop her.
 Go to the relevant Singapore professional body, check with courses are accredited and then go for it.
 This is important, because Singapore professional bodies do have a list of which degrees are recognised.

-It does not matter even if the degree is accredited by that countries professional body, even respectable ones (e.g. U.K), if the Singapore professional body do NOT recognise that degree, you cannot use it to practice in Singapore.
-For example, there are numerous medical degrees from UK and Malaysia that are not recognised by the SMC.
+It does not matter even if the degree is accredited by that country professional body, even respectable ones (e.g. U.K.), IF the Singapore professional body do NOT recognise that degree, you cannot practice (your profession/degree) in Singapore.
+For example, there are numerous medical degrees from U.K. and Malaysia that are not recognised by the SMC.

-Why this is the case, you can probably read it in their own website or relevant documentation, but I do have my own theories on it for SOME of the bodies (message me privately if you want to know more).
+Why this is the case?
+They will probably elaborate on their own website, but I do have my own theories on it for SOME of the bodies (message me privately if you want to know more).

 2b) Recognised Degree – refers to everything else and the main topic of this post.
 However take note, is almost all ( I said almost), accredited are likely to be recognised degrees also.